In its simplest form, a business plan is a guide—a roadmap for your business that outlines goals and details how you plan to achieve those goals.

 Don’t swallow the obsolete idea of the business plan must be a long, formal document, as if it were some term paper you have to write.
 That’s not true anymore.
 While every business has huge benefits to gain from going through the business planning process, only a small subset needs the formal business plan document required for seeking investors or supporting a commercial loan.

 For the rest of us, this is great news because it makes the planning process much less daunting.
 You start simple, and grow it organically.
 You don’t do anything that doesn’t have a business purpose, so you don’t describe your management team (to name one example) unless you need to for outsiders.
 You don’t do an exit strategy if you’re not writing for investors and therefore you aren’t concerned with an exit.
 In business planning, form follows function.
 The plan is what’s going to happen.
 The formal document, the pitch deck, the summary memo—those are outputs of the planning process, not the actual plan.

-Writing a business plan can seem like a daunting prospect, but it doesn’t have to be.
+And furthermore, even for those of you who do need to produce a business plan document, the task of writing a business plan today is much less daunting than it used to be.
 These days, business plans are simpler, shorter, and easier to produce than they have ever been.
 Gone are the days of 30- and 40-page business plans—modern business plans are shorter, easier to write, and (thankfully!) easier to read.